General Questions

 Questions about the Growth Grant Program.

-What is the purpose of these Grants?
+What is the purpose of your Growth Grants program?

-The purpose of the Growth Grants Program is to support high-performing Arch Grants portfolio companies as they grow and scale their businesses in the St. Louis region.
+The purpose of the Growth Grants program is to support high-performing Arch Grants portfolio companies as they grow and scale their businesses in the St. Louis region.

 Who is eligible to apply for Growth Grants?